rkingery/ml-book/README.md

 - Split matrix algebra lesson into two lessons and clean up
 - Finish multivariate probability lesson
 - Re-write: most of linear systems lesson, and first part of probability lesson
-- Write lessons for: moments and arbitrary distributions, statistics, optimization, discrete math and algorithms
+- Write lessons for: moments and arbitrary distributions, statistics and information theory, optimization, discrete math and algorithms
 - Fill in preface